tatsushi-ikeda/sphinxcontrib-linkattr/backgroundimage/_sources/index.rst.txt

 Other Demos
 ===========

-- `*open in new tab* link <https://github.com/tatsushi-ikeda/sphinxcontrib-linkattr/tree/master/tests/simple/>`_
+- `*open in new tab* link <https://tatsushi-ikeda.github.io/sphinxcontrib-linkattr/simple/index.html>`_
-- `*open in new tab* link with a Font Awesome icon <https://github.com/tatsushi-ikeda/sphinxcontrib-linkattr/tree/master/tests/fontawesome/>`_
+- `*open in new tab* link with a svg image icon <https://tatsushi-ikeda.github.io/sphinxcontrib-linkattr/fontawesome/index.html>`_

 -----